CMSNA Charter

 CMSNA President's Award

-An award of $250.00 at the discretion of the President may be awarded annually to persons studying Celtic Heritage subjects, such as Highland Dancing, Piping, Genealogy, etc. This award is controlled by rules set forth by the Council and usually has an Instructor of the subject act as a trustee for administrating the Funds for students advanced studies costs.
+An award of $250.00 at the discretion of the President may be awarded annually to persons studying Celtic Heritage subjects, such as Highland Dancing, Piping, Genealogy, etc. This award is controlled by rules set forth by the Officers and CMSNA seeks competent Instructors of the subject to provide input and assist in guiding the award of Funds for students' advanced studies costs.
 Nominations must be sent to the president thirty or more days before any Annual General Meeting of any year.

 Further Reading